• Skip to primary navigation

 3. Cover for at least 8 hours or overnight

-4. Add fresh squeezed lemon juice
+4. Add freshly squeezed lemon juice

 Freshly chopped rhubarb in a glass bowl.